Article

 1. Work out your retirement spending

-Common retirement goals almost always depend on setting your likely level of retirement spending.
+Common retirement goals almost always depend on setting your likely level of retirement spending at a given retirement age.
 Here it helps to divide between essentials and luxuries, to give yourself a spending ‘band’ that ranges from ‘minimum required’ to ‘ideal situation’.

 Most people believe that after retirement their annual spending will amount to significantly less than their expenditure during their working life.
 It’s true that a number of costs are usually eliminated such as mortgage payments, providing for children and expenses associated with going to work.
 However, more free time often means more opportunities to spend money.
 The early years of retirement, when health is generally better, may be a chance to travel or tick things off the bucket list.
 Don’t forget there is also the possibility of unexpected medical expenses or other unplanned spending, so it’s best to build in a margin to allow for contingencies.